buddhist-uni/buddhist-uni.github.io/_tests/overlapping-parallels.md

 {% endfor %}{% endfor %}

 {% if output.size > 0 %}
-NOTE: Cleaning these up is a work in progress.
+NOTE: Cleaning these up is a large project currently in progress.

 Found {{ output.size }} pairs of suttas with overlapping tags:

 | From | To Sutta |  Tags in common |